Leadership

 Crime Scene Unit Director

-Carina Haynes joined HFSC in 2017 as a crime scene supervisor and promoted to director in May 2021.
-She has over 14 years of experience in crime scene investigation, beginning her career at the Durham Police Department in North Carolina.
-In addition, Ms. Haynes has over 1,200 hours of training in various forensic disciplines and is certified by the International Association of Identification as a Senior Crime Scene Analyst.
-She is well versed in leading teams in high-stress environments and preparing new staff for a career as crime scene investigators.
-Ms. Haynes has a bachelor’s of art in criminology from North Carolina State University.
+Carina Haynes joined HFSC in 2017 as a crime scene supervisor and was promoted to director in May 2021.
+Beginning her career at the Durham Police Department in North Carolina, she has over 15 years of experience in crime scene investigation.
+In addition, Ms. Haynes has over 1,300 hours of training in various forensic disciplines and is certified by the International Association of Identification as a Senior Crime Scene Analyst.
+She is also a technical assessor for ANAB.
+She is well versed in preparing new staff for a career as crime scene investigators, leading teams in high-stress environments, and providing emotional wellness for CSIs.
+Ms. Haynes has a B.A. in criminology from North Carolina State University.

 DAVID LEACH, CPA CIA